-Money is money, and for affiliates who rely on commission; they have the most to lose monetarily.
-To minimize the risk of theft, here’s why affiliate marketers, or performance-based marketing, needs an ad fraud solution, too.
+Money is money, and for affiliates who rely on commission; have the most to lose monetarily.
+To minimize the risk of theft, here’s why affiliate marketers, or performance-based marketing, need an ad fraud solution, too.

 How Affiliate Ad Fraud Works

 Performance-based marketers often use a cost-per-acquisition (CPA) form of marketing.
 Affiliates make their money in the form of clicks, leads, or sales.
 Not surprisingly, affiliates are most commonly affected by these two forms of fraud: